-Since 2001 only 15 sea turtles have been reported by fishers and observers within New Zealand fisheries waters (Table 7).
-Of these, 11 were leatherback turtles, one was a loggerhead turtle, two were reported as green turtles, and one was unidentified.
+Since 2001 only 17 sea turtles have been reported by fishers and observers within New Zealand fisheries waters (Table 8).
+Of these, 13 were leatherback turtles, one was a loggerhead turtle, two were reported as green turtles, and one was unidentified.

 Overall, sea turtle interactions are very rare in the New Zealand longline fishery.
 Sea turtles interactions have occurred throughout the year with a slight increase observed during the austral summer (November to March).
 All but one of the turtles were released alive.
-The only turtle mortality (2001) that occurred in New Zealand fisheries waters in the past 7 years, was identified as a green turtle (based on photographs taken by the observer).
+The only observed turtle mortality (2001) that occurred in New Zealand fisheries waters in the past 9 years was identified as a green turtle (based on photographs taken by the observer).
 No turtles have been observed or reported from the purse seine or troll fisheries that operate within New Zealand fisheries waters.

-Table 7: Observed sea turtle interactions for surface longline vessels based on fisher and observer records.
+Table 8: Observed sea turtle interactions for surface longline vessels based on fisher and observer records.
 All turtles, except for one green turtle caught in 2001, were alive on capture and released.

-Species Scientific name 2001 2002 2003 2004 2005 2006 2007 2008
+Species Scientific name 2001 2002 2003 2004 2005 2006 2007 2008 2009

 Green turtle Chelonia mydas 1 1

-Leatherback turtle Dermochelys coriacea 2 1 1 2 3 1 1
+Leatherback turtle Dermochelys coriacea 2 1 1 2 3 1 1 2

 Loggerhead turtle Caretta caretta 1

 Unidentified 1

 Observers have been deployed on purse seine vessels since 2005 to determine levels of bycatch in the fishery that operates within New Zealand fishery waters.
-The catch composition for the eleven trips covered in 2007 and 2008 is provided in Table 8 and levels of coverage are provided in Table 9.
+The catch composition for the four trips covered in 2009 is provided in Table 9 and levels of coverage are provided in Table 10.
 As the fishery is based on free schools of skipjack, bycatch is minimal.
 No interactions with non-fish bycatch (e.g. seabirds, turtles, and marine mammals) were observed or reported.

-Table 8: Catch composition from eleven observed purse seine trips operating within New Zealand fisheries waters in 2007 and 2008.
+Table 9: Catch composition from four observed purse seine trips operating within New Zealand fisheries waters in 2009.